Banking culture breeds dishonesty, scientific study finds

 When bank employees were primed to think less about their profession and more about normal life, however, they were less inclined to dishonesty.

 "Many scandals..have plagued the financial industry in the last decade," Ernst Fehr, a researcher at the University of Zurich who co-led the study, told reporters in a telephone briefing.
-"These scandals raise the question whether the business culture in the banking industry is favouring, or at least tolerating, fraudulent or unethical behaviours."
+"These scandals raise the question whether the business culture in the banking industry is favoring, or at least tolerating, fraudulent or unethical behaviors."

 Fehr's team conducted a laboratory game with bankers, then repeated it with other types of workers as comparisons.